Planning & Zoning

 San Pablo Specific Plan

 The City's award winning San Pablo Specific Plan facilitates the transformation of San Pablo Avenue from an auto-oriented commercial corridor to a place that also supports residential mixed-use development and safe convenient facilities for pedestrians, bicyclists, and transit riders.
 It modifies development standards to facilitate new housing and establishes new policies to support vibrant active places for gathering and commerce.
 Through housing choices, opportunities for rental and ownership housing, and affordable housing development, the plan supports racial equity and economic diversity in Albany.
-These changes aim to attract residents and commercial usus that can support a diverse range of households and income levels.
+These changes aim to attract residents and commercial uses that can support a diverse range of households and income levels.

 More information can be found online at: https://www.sanpablospecificplan.org/